Add a DNS zone

 Zone transfers are used to keep a secondary or stub DNS zone synchronized with its primary DNS server.
 You can choose to either perform a full transfer at set intervals or use incremental zone transfers to only pulls the zone changes needed to synchronize the copy of the zone with its source.

-- Check the Prefer incremental DNS Zone transfer box if you want to use this method rather than full transfer of the entire zone database.
+- Click the Custom DNS zone transfer interval, and set the time interval if you want to use this method rather than full transfer of the entire zone database.

 - Click Next.

-- Review the information, and click Create Zone.
+- Review the information, and click Add zone.